tytydraco/yessleep/out/My_Friends_Vanished_While_Exploring_A_Former_Tuberculosis_Hospital_On_A_Prohibited_Island.md

 It was April of this year and we were on spring break.

-My boyfriend's best friend, Mark, owned a yacht.
+My boyfriend's best friend, Mark, owned a boat.

 It was to be a 2-week trip...

 Anyway, Mark, the owner of the boat was also an urban explorer/ghost hunter.

 He knew about this island that used to be a T.B.
-Hospital that was also rumored to be haunted.
+Hospital and also, rumored to be haunted.

-In fact, it's said to be so haunted that It's prohibited except with special permission.
+In fact, it's said to be so haunted that It's prohibited to the except with special permission.

 During its heyday, Mark's great-grandfather had donated large amounts of money to the hospital so, he was able to obtain a permit to visit the island.